SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Overview

-Some product offerings, specifically, the service plans require onsite installation by a service technician.
-Therefore, an appointment is required to be scheduled with the customer to complete the onsite installation.
-Using the appointment time, the service technician can coordinate with the customer and complete the onsite installation of the service purchased by the customer.
+Some product offerings or specifications require booking an appointment with a service technician for installation before placing an order.
+When the appointment is confirmed and order is placed, the service technician can contact the customer to confirm the address to visit and complete the installation.

 ## Business Requirement

 The `Journey Management - Appointment Reference` feature enables the customers browsing the TUA Spartacus storefront to browse the contents of a product or service offering and schedule an appointment.
 For example, a customer purchases a service plan that involves onsite installation by a service technician.
-Before adding the service plan to the cart, the customer selects a suitable appointment from the available time slots, based on the availability of the service technician to complete the onsite installation of the service.
+Before adding the service plan to the cart, the customer selects a suitable appointment from the available time slots.
+When the appointment is confirmed and order is placed, the service technician calls the customer to confirm the address to visit and complete the installation.

+This feature also enables the TUA SPA Storefront to showcase the end-to-end integration with the appointment system for the products while placing an order in the Acquisition flow.

-**Note:** The `Journey Management - Appointment Reference` feature is applicable to the product and service offerings for which a checklist policy for `Appointment Reference` is configured in the Backoffice by the Product Manager.
+**Note:** The `Journey Management - Appointment Reference` feature is enabled in the TUA SPA Storefront by configuring the checklist policies for Appointment for single product offerings by the Product Manager in the Backoffice.

 ## Key Personas

 - Customers
 - Product Managers

-## Business Use Case
+## Business Use Cases

-A customer wants to purchase a plan for a service, which involves onsite installation by a service technician.
+A customer wants to purchase a service plan, for example, `Fiberlink 100`, which involves onsite installation by a service technician.
 Before adding the service plan to the cart, the `Select a suitable time for an appointment` screen is displayed, based on the `Appointment Reference` checklist policy configured at the backend by the Product Manager.
 The customer can select a suitable appointment from the available time slots, or can select `call to schedule` option to arrange a call back to schedule an appointment.

+The following use cases are covered:

+- Booking an appointment for services, which require installation by service technicians.
+- Cancelling an appointment from the Appointment system on the Cart screen.
+For example, the customer has not acted in a specific time duration after which the Appointment system cannot block the service technicians, hence, cancels the appointment.
+Or, the service technicians are no more available, hence, the appointment system cancels the appointment.
+- Displaying errors from the Appointment systems integration during checkout process.
+For more information, see [Handling Error Messages](#handling-error-messages).

-The business use case includes the following steps:
+The business use cases include the following steps:

 1. A customer searches and selects a product offering; for example, `Fiberlink 100`, and clicks **Add to Cart** to add the product offering to the cart.
 2. The `Select a suitable time for an appointment` screen is displayed, based on the `Appointment Reference` checklist policy configured at the backend by the Product Manager.
 The `Select a suitable time for an appointment` screen displays:
     - **Call to Schedule:** A customer can select this option if a call back is required to schedule the appointment.
     - **Select a Suitable Appointment:** A customer can select a suitable appointment from the available time slots (appointments).
 3. The selected product offering with the appointment is added and displayed on the cart.
-4. A customer can update the existing appointment before proceeding to checkout the product offering.
+4. A customer updates the existing appointment before proceeding to checkout the product offering.
 5. A customer places an order for the product offering.
-6. A customer can view the appointment and the order details from **Account >** `Order History` screen.
+6. A customer confirms the appointment and the order details from **Account >** `Order History` screen.

 ## Navigation Flow